ArpanOP11/Restaurent_Menu_and_Order_Management_System/README.md

 # 🍽️ **Restaurant Menu and Order Management System**

 A full-featured **Restaurant Menu and Order Management System** built using the **MERN Stack** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.
-A full-featured **Restaurant Menu and Order Management System System** built using the **MERN Stack** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.

 ## ✨ **Features**